viliambalaz/first-project/facebook.md

  5. Run the configuration script `setup.py` and enter given 'App ID' and 'App Secret'.

-To use Facebook Login on localhost, you need to use [https connection] (#15-viewing-the-site-using-https).
+To use Facebook Login on localhost, you need to use [https connection](#15-viewing-the-site-using-https).

 ## 4. Google custom search engine key